 - The informal talk that takes place before and after the interview itself is also important, because the committee is learning about you as a person during this time.
 Be sure to remain professional from the moment you walk into the room until you leave.

 - Greet each interviewer individually by making eye contact, shaking hands, and smiling.

 - From the start, treat the interview like a discussion.
 Don’t be on the defensive and remain calm, even if it feels like the panelists are challenging you.

 - Be sure to regularly meet eyes with all members of the interview panel, not only the person who asks you a question.

 - Keep your answers concise and precise.
-Imagine a 60-90 second initial response to each question.
+Imagine a 60-second initial response to each question.
 Interviewers will ask follow up questions if they wish to know more, but it’s hard to interrupt you.
 You want them to find out as much as possible about you, which more questions can facilitate.

 - Answer the question directly in the first couple of sentences.
 If a yes/no question, state “Yes, I find that…,” etc. If seeking a piece of information, let us know this information right away: “The biggest challenge to US national security in East Asia is…” Stating your answer up front allows you to better organize your response and to let the interviewers know immediately what they’re listening for.

 - After answering the question in the first couple of sentences, give well-chosen *precise* examples, statistics, or evidence to support this answer.
 Don’t be afraid to use “first, second, third” to help your audience stay with you.
 At the end of your answer you can reiterate your main point or end on a statement that could prompt a deeper line of questioning on what you just said–steering the interview.

 - When choosing which information to include in your responses, focus on complementing the information found in your paper information, rather than using the same examples.
 This will allow the interviewers to learn more about you.